chauth/confluence_http_authenticator/README.md

 Look at the HTTP headers.
 The header.dynamicroles.attributenames values need to match the HTTP Header names coming from the SP.
 If you're not seeing the headers you want, talk to your Shibboleth administrator or email the [Shibboleth Users mailing list][shibbolethuserlist] to get Shibboleth support (and first try turning on debug logging in Shibboleth to make sure the IdP is sending the SP what you think it should be).

+#### Getting Usernames From Different LDAP Attributes in HTTP Header Using Regular Expressions

+This optional feature may be applied almost immediately after reading the `REMOTE_USER` HTTP header before cleaning username (next section).
+By default the header is splitted by the characters "[,;]" * into a list.
+The default strategy (username.filter.strategy=0) now fetches the first entry of the list and puts it into the username pipeline.
+On the other side the strategy username.filter.strategy=1 allows the authenticator to skip this behaviour and investigate each entry in the list.
+The first entry, which has a non empty matching group, i.e. matches the regular expression defined in username.filter will be set to the username at this point.
+If nothing matches the fallback will be the default result.

+* not yet configurable defined in StringUtil.SEPARATOR.

 #### Cleaner Usernames Using Regular Expressions

 This optional feature allows the authenticator to generate the username based on a regular expression based on the `REMOTE_USER` header instead of just using the exact value of `REMOTE_USER` header.